best-trading-indicator-tools/10XReach/README.md

 > **In short:** An 80 % SSIM means the processed video still shares 80 % of its pixel structure with the source – it's changed by about 20 %.
 That is generally OK, but lower scores provide a wider safety margin.
 Using the rotation feature is a good way to push scores lower.

+**Quick guideline ▶︎ Aim for an average SSIM of ≤ 80 % (≈ 0.80) before uploading repurposed videos to TikTok.** Scores in the 70–80 % range are generally safe while preserving perceived quality.

 ## Implementation Status

 | Feature                    | Status      | Implementation Details                                                              |